-A lip flip is a relatively new cosmetic procedure that reportedly gives a person fuller lips with one quick and straightforward treatment.
+A lip flip is a cosmetic procedure that reportedly gives fuller lips with one quick and straightforward treatment.
 People also refer to it as a lip injection.
 A lip flip involves injecting the neurotoxin Botox into the upper lip.

 This article explores the lip flip procedure, its side effects and complications, and the things individuals should consider before having the treatment.
 It also covers how people can find a qualified provider.